Asian Garden Mall: Description

 Asian Garden Mall is the largest shopping mall in Little Saigon and the largest shopping center for Vietnamese people in the United States.
 Although its English name only mentions Asian people and does not specifically highlight its Vietnamese roots, goods, and services in the mall are primarily provided by Vietnamese shop owners catering to Vietnamese customers, especially cultural and culinary products.

 The mall consists of a 2-story building, with a parking lot in the front and back.
 In front of the building there are statues of the three eponymous deities Phước, Lộc, and Thọ, along with a statue of Di-lặc.
 The building has distinctive architecture, communicating its Vietnamese and Chinese-Vietnamese heritage.
 It has a roof made with green tiles; in front of the building is an ornate gateway with an ornate curved roof with ridge ornaments leading to the mall.
 Landscaping included miniature plants and trees.
 Inside, the mall is decorated with Vietnamese and Asian symbols such as red paper lanterns, fans, as well as statues and figurines.

-Inside the mall there are about 300 shops, selling Chinese herbs, cosmetics, clothing, food, CDs, and DVDs, including about 200 shops selling jewelry and gemstones.
+Inside the mall there are about 300 shops.
 Cultural products for sale in the mall are primarily those made by production companies in Orange County as well as those produced in Vietnam.
 On the lower level there is a food court serving a variety of Vietnamese food, from bánh mì, phở, rice dishes, to sugarcane juice, Vietnamese iced coffee, or various fruit smoothies.
 On the upper level there are shops selling jewelry, cosmetics, and luxury goods.
-Also on the upper level is a Taoist shrine dedicated to Guan Yu.
+Also on the upper level is a shrine dedicated to the Chinese general Quan Vũ, patron saint of business and commerce.

 Visitors to the mall come from many places, representing various economic backgrounds, but are primarily Vietnamese.